-Even post-housing bubble, the US real estate industry still pulls in over $200 billion in revenue each year, according to some estimates.
+Why pursue an MBA in Real Estate?
+Even post-housing bubble, the US real estate industry still pulls in over $400 billion in revenue each year, according to some estimates.
 Additionally, real estate markets in India, China, and other countries are still emerging.

-To tap into these opportunities, some business schools offer MBA specializations in Real Estate, and others house real estate research centers.
+To tap into these opportunities, some business schools offer specialized MBAs in Real Estate, and others house real estate research centers.
 Some business schools offer MBA classes on the intersection between real estate, finance, and investments.

 For students who want a more robust coverage of the real estate field, some business schools offer the opportunity to pair an MBA with a Master of Real Estate or similar degree.

-Post-MBA jobs in the sector can range from a corporate real estate broker to a property investment executive.
+Post-MBA real estate jobs can range from a corporate real estate broker to a property investment executive.

 The school’s Ziman Center for Real Estate produces a range of research and puts on relevant events.
 As part of the school’s MBA, students have the opportunity to pursue a concentration in Real Estate, where they can explore topics like real estate law and taxation, entrepreneurial real estate development, and securitization, among others.View School Profile

 The Wisconsin MBA in Real Estate prepares students for careers in a variety of subfields, including asset and portfolio management, lending and financing, and development.
 The school’s James A. Graaskamp Center for Real Estate puts on relevant events and helps MBA students land internships in the real estate field.
-Seventeen percent of the MBA class of 2017 went into the real estate industry - the highest rate of any school surveyed by FIND MBA.View School Profile
+In recent years, upwards of seventeen percent of the school's MBA class has gone into the real estate industry.View School Profile

 Cornell's Baker Program in Real Estate is similar to an MBA, with a specific industry focus.
 MBA students can choose from some real estate electives, or choose to pair their degree with an MPS (Master of Professional Studies) in Real Estate.View School Profile

-The school is one of the few in the region to offer a specialization in Real Estate.
+The school is one of the few in the region to offer an MBA specialization in Real Estate.
 The finance-heavy curriculum focuses on the unique aspects of real estate investment and development in Asia.View School Profile

 Real estate represents a small but growing interest among HKUST students.
 MBA students and recent graduates can choose to pursue a five-month Global Real Estate Master program at the Wisconsin School of Business.View School Profile

-Through the Wood Center for Real Estate Studies, the school offers an MBA concentration in real estate as well as networking opportunities.
-Seven percent of the MBA class of 2015 went into real estate, an increase from previous years.View School Profile
+Through the Wood Center for Real Estate Studies, the school offers an MBA concentration in Real Estate as well as networking opportunities.
+Twelve percent of the MBA class of 2019 went into real estate, an increase from previous years.View School Profile

 Related MBA News